 In designing your email, you must know how to write a good sender name.
 While this isn’t an exact science, best practices involve keeping it short, relevant, and memorable.

 Email marketers can also use the first name of a staff member for added transparency.
-Marketers should follow email verification best practices to ensure the accuracy and deliverability of their email campaigns.
+Marketers should follow email verification best practices to ensure the accuracy of their email campaigns and improve deliverability.

 Each subscriber’s email inbox is flooded with dozens of messages every day.
 It isn’t surprising that people won’t even bother opening emails that aren’t relevant.